MonkeInABox/ObsidianRepo/-OTHER-/Elantri.md

 - Steals Bobby's duffel bag full of coins
 - Bag subsequently gets stolen back
 - Gang goes to Plasta, almost gets cuffed
+- Takes shots at guards that were hunting Bobby in Plasta